Elucidating the solution space of extended reverse-time SDE for diffusion models: Experiments

-We compare ER-SDE-Solvers with other training-free sampling methods, including stochastic samplers such as SDE-DPM-Solver++~\citep{lu2022dpm-solver}, as well as deterministic samplers like DDIM~\citep{song2021denoising}, DPM-Solver~\citep{lu2022dpm} and DPM-Solver++~\citep{lu2022dpm-solver}.
-Table \ref{exp2} presents experimental results on the ImageNet $64\times 64$ dataset~\citep{deng2009imagenet} using the same pretrained model EDM~\citep{karras2022elucidating}.
-It is evident that ER-SDE-Solvers emerge as the most efficient stochastic samplers, achieving a remarkable $2\sim8\times$ speedup compared with previously state-of-the-art stochastic sampling methods, particularly when the NFE is limited.
-It is not surprising that image quality generated by ER-SDE-Solvers within the initial 20 NFE is relatively inferior to some deterministic samplers such as DPM-Solver, consistent with the theoretical justification in Sec.{\ref{section4_1}}.
-However, our stochastic sampler leverages the noise introduced during the reverse process to rectify errors present in earlier steps.
-Notably, the FID drops to 2.24 when NFE is 50, surpassing even the deterministic samplers.
-Moreover, the images produced by ER-SDE-Solvers exhibit greater diversity compared to deterministic samplers, as illustrated in Appendix \ref{appendixd}.
-We also provide comparisons on various datasets using different pretrained models in Appendix \ref{appendixd}.
+We compare ER-SDE-Solvers with other training-free sampling methods, including stochastic samplers such as SDE-DPM-Solver++ \cite{lu2022dpm-solver} and SEEDS \cite{gonzalez2023seeds}, as well as deterministic samplers like DDIM \cite{song2021denoising}, DPM-Solver \cite{lu2022dpm} and DPM-Solver++ \cite{lu2022dpm-solver}.
+Table \ref{image_gui} presents experimental results on the ImageNet $128\times 128$ dataset \cite{deng2009imagenet} using the same pretrained Guided-diffusion model \cite{dhariwal2021diffusion}.
+It is evident that ER-SDE-Solvers emerge as the most efficient stochastic samplers, achieving a remarkable $2\sim8\times$ speedup compared with previously state-of-the-art stochastic sampling methods.
+Specifically, ER-SDE-Solvers achieve high-quality sampling with FID = 7.84 requiring only 30 NFE, while SDE-DPM-Solver++ needs 50 NFE.
+Additionally, compared to deterministic samplers, ER-SDE-Solvers can generate higher-quality images when NFE is fixed.
+As illustrated in Fig.\ref{FID_NFE_sde_ode}, increasing NFE further enhances the image quality produced by ER-SDE-Solvers, whereas the improvement in image quality for deterministic samplers is limited.
+In summary, ER-SDE-Solvers achieve state-of-the-art performance among all stochastic samplers by enhancing image generation quality while maintaining efficiency.
+We also provide comparisons on ImageNet $64\times64$ using EDM \cite{karras2022elucidating} as the pretrained model in Table \ref{exp2}, yielding consistent conclusions.

-\section{CONCLUSION}
+Particularly, we combine ER-SDE-Solvers with \textit{classifier guidance} to generate high-resolution images.
+Table \ref{image256} provides comparative results on ImageNet $256\times256$ \cite{deng2009imagenet} using Guided-diffusion \cite{dhariwal2021diffusion} as the pretrained model.
+We surprisingly find that ER-SDE-Solvers with \textit{classifier guidance} exhibit high image generation quality even with very low NFE.
+This may be attributed to the customized noise injected into the sampling process, which mitigates the inaccuracies in data estimation introduced by classifier gradient guidance.
+Further investigation is left for future work.

+\section{Conclusion}